 - Micrometre Screw Gauge and Types of Micrometers

 - It is inexpensive.

 - Used to measure gauge, atmospheric and differential.

 Disadvantages of Diaphragm pressure gauge

 2. Bourdon’s Tube Pressure Gauge

-A mechanical pressure-measuring instrument employing as its sensing element a curved or twisted metal tube flattened in cross-section and closed known as Bourdon tube.
+A mechanical pressure-measuring instrument employing as its sensing element a curved or twisted metal tube flattened in cross-section and closed known as the Bourdon tube.

 It is a device for measuring the pressure of gases or liquids.
-It consisting of a semicircular or coiled, flexible metal tube connected to a gauge, which records the degree to which the tube is straightened by the pressure of the gas or liquid inside.
+It consists of a semicircular or coiled, flexible metal tube connected to a gauge, which records the degree to which the tube is straightened by the pressure of the gas or liquid inside.
 Generally, it is used for measuring high pressures.

-The instrument is connected to the fluid which is under pressure flows into the Bourdon’s tube.
+The instrument is connected to the fluid which is under pressure and flows into the Bourdon’s tube.
 As a result of the increased pressure, the tube tends to straighten itself.
 Since the tube is encased in a circular cover, therefore it tends to become circular instead of straight.

 With the help of a simple pinion and sector arrangement, the elastic deformation of the Bourdon’s tube rotates the pointer.
 This pointer moves over a calibrated scale, which directly gives the pressure.